nairraf/nms-astrotag/README.md

 ![Galaxy List](Images/03.png)
 ![Galaxy List continued](Images/04.png)

-Enter the desired galaxy ID (such as 10 for Eissentam), and a note (if desired):
+Enter the desired galaxy ID (such as 10 for Eissentam), and a note (if desired). you can specify a line break for a note by placing a '\n' in the text where you want the line break.
+The notes area is big enough for two lines (a single line break (\n)):

 ![Enter galaxy Id and notes](Images/05.png)